holepunchto/pear-docs/readme.md

 | <mark>**[Hyperbeam](./tools/hyperbeam)**</mark> | A one-to-one and end-to-end encrypted internet pipe.          |
 |    <mark>**[Hyperssh](./tools/hyperssh)**</mark>   | A CLI to run SSH over the [HyperDHT](./building-blocks/hyperdht).          |
 |    <mark>**[Drives](./tools/drives)**</mark>   | CLI to download, seed, and mirror a [hyperdrive](./building-blocks/hyperdrive) or a [localdrive](./helpers/localdrive).          |

-> ✔️ These tools are extensively employed in the day-to-day development and operation of applications built on Pear, like [Keet.io](https://keet.io/).

 ### Hypercore